 Is there one form of aloe vera that’s better than the other?

 According to Dr. McCaffrey, juices are the preferred form of aloe vera for oral consumption.
 “I think the juices are better because they’re already predigested.
 They’re already broken down.
-With capsules, you need to [digest] the capsules, [then] the powder.
+With supplements or capsules, you need to [digest] the capsules, [then] the powder.
 The body has to enzymatically activate the plant,” he says.

 Eboli agrees, stressing that oftentimes capsules may have hidden ingredients.
 So, always check the ingredients list before taking aloe vera in capsule form.
 Brown stresses the same thing, but for aloe vera juice.
 “When it comes to aloe juice you want to check the label and make sure that it doesn’t have other added sugars,” she says.

-Overall, despite the lack of research, experts have a consensus that aloe vera juice is safe for consumption.
+Overall, despite the lack of research, experts have a consensus that aloe vera juice is safe for personalized consumption.
 That is, as long as you use it properly and in moderation.